Tipping In Italy: When To Tip And How Much

 Tipping creates (wrong) expectations

-Finally, tips can’t easily be traced and taxed, and this would in turn cause yet another issue of tax evasion – as if this was not a problem in Italy already!
+Finally, tips can’t easily be traced and taxed, which would, in turn, cause yet another issue of tax evasion—as if this was not a problem in Italy already!

-Since we don’t have a habit of tipping in Italy, there is no set amount or percentage you are expected to tip in exchange of a service.
-It really is up to you if you want to leave something, and how much you leave.
+Since we don’t have a habit of tipping in Italy, there is no set amount or percentage you are expected to tip in exchange for a service.
+It really is up to you if you want to leave something and how much you leave.

-Having said that, below are some tips on tipping (yeah, I really had to say that!).
+Having said that, below are some tips on tipping Italy (yeah, I really had to say that!).

-If you really want to leave a tip it has to be cash – even when you pay by credit card.
+If you really want to leave a tip, it has to be cash—even if you pay by credit card.

 Provided there is no coperto or servizio charge on the bill already, whether you leave a tip or not is totally up to you.
-Definitely do that if the service was stellar; but don’t feel obliged if the service was mediocre.
+Definitely do that if the service is stellar, but don’t feel obliged if the service is mediocre.

-How much should you leave then?
+How much should you leave for restaurant tipping in Italy?
 I’d say €1 per person is perfect, or else just round up the bill.
-So for example if I am expected to pay €38, I may decide leave €40.
+So, for example, if I am expected to pay €38, I may decide to leave €40.

 Expect to receive the bill only after you have specifically asked the waiter (it’s considered rude to bring a bill to the table before the customer asks).
 Only some very busy pubs, bars and coffee shops will bring you the bill upon serving your drinks.
 You’ll have to pay at the desk at times.

 We never tip the owner of a business for some reason.
-So, if you eat at a tiny local place where the same lady is the cook, the waitress and sits at the cash desk, a tip is really not required.
+So, if you eat at a tiny local place where the same lady is the cook and the waitress and sits at the cash desk, a tip is really not required.

 At a café

-I have never left a tip at a café – but then, I usually drink my coffee at the counter.
-If you sit down, leave a small coin on top of the receipt or simply round up the bill.
-That’s more than enough.
+I have never left a tip at a café—but then, I usually drink my coffee at the counter.
+If you sit down, you may want to leave a small coin on top of the receipt or simply round up the bill.
+That’s more than enough for Italy tipping.
+However, let me stress that Italy tipping culture is not to tip at cafés, even when sitting at a table.

 The price of coffee in Italy varies depending on whether you drink at the bar or at a table.
 Make sure to read my post How To Order Coffee In Italy: The Best Italian Coffee for more.